rapidspeciation/biodiversity_genomics_course/exercises/06_PopStructure_saraSapho.md

 PCA output:

-- wgenome.martin2019.ingroup.mac2.prune10kb.**eigenval** - the eigenvalues from our analysis
+- $VCF.**eigenval** - the eigenvalues from our analysis, how much variance is explained by each PC
-- wgenome.martin2019.ingroup.mac2.prune10kb.**eigenvec**- the eigenvectors from our analysis
+- $VCF.**eigenvec**- the eigenvectors from our analysis, position at each PC axis for each individual